 IRC uses the higher of the quarterly average or the period end result as defined by the Basel III rule.
-For first quarter 2023, the required capital for market risk equaled the average for the quarter.
+For first quarter 2025, the required capital for market risk equaled the period end result.

 Table 21: Incremental Risk Charge (IRC) Risk-Weighted Assets